ruthtech/voting-app/README.md

 ## Authors
 * Kevin O Davis [https://github.com/kevin-on-davis]
-   * Investigation into opennorth to find the information about political candidates
+   * Investigation into opennorth to find the information about political candidates (https://represent.opennorth.ca)
-   * Investigation into random.me to generate information for population of database
+   * Investigation into randomuser.me to generate information for population of database (https://randomuser.me/)
    * Database:
       * creation of MongoDB database and collections
       * initialization of MongoDB from random.me data